ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

+We calculate our loss function for the newly instantiated linear regression layer.
+At the moment the parameters $$m$$ have random values and $$b=0$$.

 {% highlight python %}
 {% raw %}
-# Calculate the MSE of the initial m, b values
+# Calculate the MSE for the initial m, b values
 MSE(linear_regression_layer(x_train), y_train)

     <tf.Tensor: shape=(), dtype=float32, numpy=6.283869>
 {% endraw %}
 {% endhighlight %}

+Here comes the custom training loop.
+The important thing to notice is the `tf.GradientTape[]` context.
+Every operation that is performed on the input inside this context is recorded by Tensorflow, to allow for automatic differentiation.

 {% highlight python %}
 {% raw %}